 Leonel Figueiredo de Alencar

 Leonel Figueiredo de Alencar is Professor at the Federal University of Ceará (UFC).
-Since 2004, he is faculty member of the graduate program in linguistics of the Humanities Center, carrying out research and teaching in formal grammar and computational linguistics.
-He has successfully supervised nine master's theses and four PhD dissertations to completion and has one student and four doctoral students currently under supervision.
-He is founder and coordinator of the CompLin Research Group on Natural Language and Computation.
+Since 2004, he has been a faculty member of the graduate program in linguistics of the Humanities Center, carrying out research and teaching in formal grammar and computational linguistics.
+He has successfully supervised the master's theses and five Ph.D. dissertations to completion and has two master’s students and two doctoral students under supervision.
+He is the founder and coordinator of the CompLin Research Group on Natural Language and Computation.

-Since February 2021, he is a Visiting Professor and Postdoctoral Researcher at the School of Applied Mathematics of the Getúlio Vargas Foundation in Rio de Janeiro (EMAp/FGV).
-His postdoctoral research, in collaboration with EMAp’s Professor Alexandre Rademaker, aims at implementing a large-scale linguistic-based computational grammar for Portuguese in the HPSG formalism using the LKB-FOS system.
+From February 2021 to February 2022, he was a Visiting Professor and Postdoctoral Researcher at the School of Applied Mathematics of the Getúlio Vargas Foundation in Rio de Janeiro (EMAp/FGV).
+In his postdoctoral research, he implemented, in collaboration with EMAp’s Professor and IBM’s researcher Alexandre Rademaker, a linguistic-based computational grammar for Portuguese in the HPSG formalism using the Grammar Matrix framework and the LKB-FOS system.
 This type of grammar models the structures of a natural language in a mathematically precise manner.
 It can be used by a parser to produce deep syntactic and semantic analyses of the sentences of the language.
-These analyses have proven to be extremely valuable in industrial-scale natural language processing applications such as information extraction, question answering, and machine translation.
+These analyses have proven extremely valuable in industrial-scale natural language processing applications such as information extraction, question answering, and machine translation.

-For over 15 years, his main research area has been natural language processing and computational linguistics from a generative grammar perspective.
-Presently, his focus lies on grammar engineering with HPSG.
-Past research topics include: generative syntax, corpus linguistics, finite-state morphology, part-of-speech tagging, Lexical-Functional Grammar (LFG) and Grammatical Framework formalisms.
+For over 20 years, his main research area has been natural language processing and computational linguistics from a generative grammar perspective.
+Presently, his main research targets the development of tools and resources for the computational processing of Nheengatu (also called Modern Tupi and Língua Geral Amazônica), especially focusing on the expansion and maintenance of the UD_Nheengatu-CompLin treebank of the Universal Dependencies collection.
+Past research topics include generative syntax, corpus linguistics, finite-state morphology, part-of-speech tagging, machine translation, and grammar engineering with the Lexical-Functional Grammar (LFG), Grammatical Framework, and HPSG formalisms.

 For more information on this book, visit: